baleada/docs/src/prose/recognizeable-effects/index.md

 ---
-title: What is Baleada Recognizeable Handlers?
+title: What is Baleada Recognizeable Effects?
 tags: UI logic
 publish: true
 order: 0
 ---

-Baleada Recognizeable Handlers is a collection of factory functions that can help you recognize gestures.
+Baleada Recognizeable Effects is a collection of factory functions that can help you recognize sequences of events, like gestures and keychords.

-More specifically, each function in the Baleada Recognizeable Handlers collection returns an object that you can pass to the `handlers` option of Baleada Logic's [`Recognizeable` class](/docs/logic/classes/Recognizeable), or more commonly, to the `recognizeable.handlers` option of the [`Listenable` class](/docs/logic/classes/listenable).
+More specifically, each function in the Baleada Recognizeable Effects collection returns an object that you can pass to the `effects` option of Baleada Logic's [`Recognizeable` class](/docs/logic/classes/Recognizeable), or more commonly, to the `recognizeable.effects` option of the [`Listenable` class](/docs/logic/classes/listenable).

 :::